appsquickly/typhoon/README.md

 ### With contributions from:

-* Jeffrey Roberts, Mobile Software Engineer at Riot Games, previous contributor to Swiz for ActionScript. . .
-Feedback and testing.
+* Jeffrey Roberts, Mobile Software Engineer at Riot Games, previous contributor to Swiz for ActionScript : Feedback and testing.
+* <a href="http://www.jetbrains.com/">Jetbrains</a>, maker of very cool software development tools : Assistance with AppCode integration.

 Thanks!!!